-- ◆If an attack or other effect causes your Hero to become Dazed, put a Dazed marker on your Hero Card.
-You can have only one Dazed marker on your Hero Card at a time. - ♦ If your Hero is Dazed, instead of your normal Hero Phase, you may perform only one of the following actions: Move or Attack. - ◆ At the end of your Hero Phase, discard the Dazed marker. - ◆ If a power or other effect allows you to remove the condition during your Hero Phase, you immediately regain your full allotment of actions and can perform them that turn.
+- ♦ If an attack or other effect causes your Hero to become Slowed, put a Slowed marker on your Hero Card.
+You can have only one Slowed marker on your Hero Card at a time. - ♦ If your Hero is Slowed, his or her Speed is reduced to 2. - ◆ At the end of your Hero Phase, discard the Slowed marker.